tan0714/FTSOMarketSentiment/README.md

    • Uses StorAcha to make a Filecoin storage deal and records metadata on-chain in `AIDatasetRegistry`.

 3. **Per-Coin FTSO Sentiment Feeds**
-   • For each coin detected in your tweets, pushes the aggregated 0–100 score to its own MockTwitterFTSO contract.
+   • For each coin detected in the tweets, pushes the aggregated 0–100 score to its own MockTwitterFTSO contract.
    • Consumers can read `tweetScore()` on-chain in Solidity for trustless sentiment data.

 4. **FTSO Price Consumer**
    • A single script fetches all Flare Time Series Oracle (FTSO) price feeds on Coston2.
-   • Extracts the current price for the coin you scraped.
+   • Extracts the current price for the coin scraped.

 5. **Strength Metric**
    • Computes an “outreach strength” = (# tweets) × (sum of follower counts).